Canonical C Kernel

 By the Year

-In 2021 there have been 0 vulnerabilities in Canonical C Kernel .
-Last year C Kernel had 1 security vulnerability published.
-Right now, C Kernel is on track to have less security vulnerabilities in 2021 than it did last year.
+In 2023 there have been 0 vulnerabilities in Canonical C Kernel .
+C Kernel did not have any published security vulnerabilities last year.

-It may take a day or so for new C Kernel vulnerabilities to show up.
+It may take a day or so for new C Kernel vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.

 The pc-kernel snap build process hardcoded the --